In our latest survey, we surveyed 1001 Australians (aged 18+) to learn more about their experiences and beliefs towards car accidents.

 Key Takeaways

-Speeding continues to be a leading cause of crashes
+Speeding continues to be the leading cause of car accidents